-"I Want to Travel, But He Wants Kids"
+"I Want to Travel, but He Wants Kids"

-The Counselor's TurnThe Counselor:
+The Counselor's TurnThe Counselor's Turn

 Fertility problems can put incredible strain on a marriage.
 When a couple's vision of the future is called into doubt, they have to decide whether they can create an alternative future -- which may mean confronting issues that they hadn't faced before.
 Every marriage contains a seed of doubt.
 The question is whether you can use it as a motivation to make things better.
 If you're scared of talking about it openly, you'll never find out.